damiensedgwick/damiensedgwick/README.md

 Hello 👋

-I am a software developer based in Norwich, UK and I am currently hacking on the napp generator and napp apps in order to make lightweight and portable web applications.
+I am a software developer based in Norwich, UK and I am currently hacking on Napp and Feature Flicks!

 ### Projects